 By eradicating the bureaucracies of moving Nairobi, offshore bank accounts allow you to enjoy why you moved to Kenya in the first place.

 Financial Advice in Kenya

 Many areas of financial advice in Kenya are far less regulated.
-Consequently, not only may the standard of advice be extremely poor, it is also likely to be unprotected, giving you no recourse in the event of being miss-sold.
+Consequently, not only may the standard of advice be extremely poor, it is also likely to be unprotected, giving you no recourse in the event of being mis-sold.

 Review your Existing Pensions & Investments

 Planning your family’s life in Kenya without understanding your current financial situation is very risky.
 An evaluation will help assess how robust your existing arrangements are for attaining your long-term personal and financial objectives.
-Moving Nairobi is an exciting and life changing event, but it holds many financial implications.
+Moving Nairobi is an exciting and life-changing event, but it holds many financial implications.